CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/08_AnalyzingData01.md

 * `GRADES`: the grades within the school
 * `Emrollment`: the number of students enrolled in the school
 * `Raster`: again ignore this field for now
-**Save** your map project as `AnalyzingData01` within the MappingfortheUrbanHumanities\Tutorials section.
+**Save** your map project as `AnalyzingData01` within the MappingfortheUrbanHumanities\Tutorials\Exercises section.

 #### Finding libraries near concentrations of Spanish speakers

 Now, we want to determine which libraries are located within census tracts where more than 65% of the population speaks Spanish.
 We are interested in determining which libraries might be well suited to receive additional resources to go towards multilingual programs.

 * **Open** the attribute table of the Bronx_Tracts layer and choose the `select using an expression` tool.
 Select census tracts where more than 65 percent of the population over 5 years old speaks Spanish.
-Your expression should look like this.
-Click `Select`.
+Your expression should read:
+`Pct_Spanish > 65` Click `Select`.
 You should see that 56 features were selected.
 Close the attribute table.

 ![location](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/AnalyzingData01/02_SelectExpression.png)